bhagh/js-drumkit/README.md

 # js-drumkit
-A simple drum kit built using JavaScript.
+A Javascript app that plays drum beats using a key press.
+From Wes Bos' Javascript30 course.